alaeddinee21/FRM-CLV-customer_segmentation/README.md

   - The **Low-Value segment** shows some misclassifications, meaning you might need to revisit the features or consider other variables to better identify these customers for retention campaigns.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ---

-Feel free to adjust any section of this README to better match your project details!